 - Strong knowledge and skills in data management and analysis using statistical software (e.g., STATA, SPSS, SAS, etc.)

 - Demonstrated proficiency in English, both oral and written.

 - Experience with ICT.

 - Ability to work in a team and multi-tasks

 Essential Job Functions and Physical Demands:

-- Demonstrated creativity, ability to think systematically, willingness, and ability to incorporate innovative solutions
+- Demonstrated creativity, ability to think systematically, willingness and ability to incorporate innovative solutions.

-- Proven team leadership and supervisory skills with the ability to train and work cooperatively with a diverse staff, including field staff in various locations
+- Proven team leadership and supervisory skills with the ability to train and work cooperatively with a diverse staff, including field staff in various locations.

-- Ability to manage and execute multiple tasks with little supervision while meeting sometimes inflexible deadlines
+- Ability to manage and execute multiple tasks with little supervision while meeting sometimes inflexible deadlines.

-- Willingness and ability to work outside of normal business hours.
+- Willingness and ability to travel extensively.